RadOnc-GPT: An Autonomous LLM Agent for Real-Time Patient Outcomes Labeling at Scale: Methods

 \begin{itemize} \item \textbf{Tier 1 (Data extraction from structured data)}: In the first evaluation, RadOnc-GPT was tasked with retrieving and reproducing structured data elements, including patient ID, name, sex, race, ethnicity, and treatment planning details such as course IDs, International Classification of Diseases (ICD) codes, plan IDs, and radiation types for each course.
 RadOnc-GPT’s outputs were directly compared with corresponding values extracted from the underlying database.
 Because this task relied exclusively on structured fields, no adjudication process was required, as the database entries were considered the ground truth.

-\item \textbf{Tier 2 (Patient outcomes labeling from structured and unstructured patient data)}: In the second evaluation, RadOnc-GPT was assessed on three clinically complex outcome-labeling tasks: (1) detection of mandibular osteoradionecrosis (ORN) in patients with head-and-neck cancer following radiation therapy, (2) detection of cancer recurrence in prostate cancer patients after radiation therapy, and (3) detection of recurrence in head-and-neck cancer patients after surgery.
+\item \textbf{Tier 2 (Patient outcomes labeling from structured and unstructured patient data)}: In the second evaluation, RadOnc-GPT was assessed on three clinically complex outcome-labeling tasks: (1) detection of mandibular osteoradionecrosis (ORN) in patients with HNC following radiation therapy, (2) detection of cancer recurrence in prostate cancer patients after radiation therapy, and (3) detection of cancer recurrence in HNC patients after surgery.
 These tasks required RadOnc-GPT to autonomously synthesize both structured data (e.g., demographics, treatment planning details, diagnosis codes) and unstructured data (e.g., clinical notes, radiology reports, pathology reports).
-For recurrence detection, the same prompt design was applied across prostate and head-and-neck cohorts, allowing evaluation of RadOnc-GPT’s ability to generalize across disease sites and treatment modalities.
+For cancer recurrence detection, the same prompt design was applied across prostate cancer and HNC cohorts, allowing evaluation of RadOnc-GPT’s ability to generalize across disease sites and treatment modalities.
 The outcomes labels generated by RadOnc-GPT were compared with ground truth labels that were acquired through careful manual review by experienced physicians.
 Our study considers that ground truth may not be accurate.
 Each discrepancy between RadOnc-GPT and the ground truth was therefore adjudicated by an independent physician for a final result. \end{itemize}